Entropy Functions on Two-Dimensional Faces of Polymatroidal Region of Degree Four: Part I: Problem Formulation and More: Introduction

-is called the \emph{entropy function} of $(X_i,i\in N_n)$, while $(X_i,i\in N_n)$ is called a \emph{characterizing random vector} of $\h$.
-The Euclidean space $\mc{H}_n\triangleq\SetR^{2^{N_n}}$ where entropy functions live in is called the \emph{entropy space} of degree $n$.
-The set of all entropy functions , denoted by $\Gamma^*_n$, is called the \emph{entropy region} of degree $n$ and any $\h\in \Gamma^*_n$ is called \emph{entropic}.
+is called the \emph{entropy function} of $\mb{X}$, while $\mb{X}$ is called a \emph{characterizing random vector} of $\h$.
+The Euclidean space $\mc{H}_n\triangleq\SetR^{2^{N_n}}$ where entropy functions live is called the \emph{entropy space} of degree $n$.
+The set of all entropy functions, denoted by $\Gamma^*_n$, is called the \emph{entropy region} of degree $n$.
 The characterization of entropy functions, i.e., determining whether an $\h\in \mc{H}_n$ is in $\Gamma^*_n$, is of fundamental importance in information theory.

 Entropy functions are (the rank functions of) polymatroids, i.e., they satisfy polymatroidal axioms, that is, for all $A,B\subseteq N_n$,